ANTONIS Lab Research

 Processing in Memory

-• [NC-NAND based In-memory Computing for Edge Intelligence]
+• [Negative Capacitance (NC)-Charge Trap Flash Cell based in Memory Computing for Edge Intelligence]

 Ferroelectric tunnel junctions (FTJs) represent a cutting-edge domain within the field of material science and electronic engineering, bridging the gap between fundamental physics and cutting-edge applications in information technology.
 At their core, FTJs exploit the unique properties of ferroelectric materials to control tunneling current across a thin barrier, making them exceptionally suitable for a variety of next-generation electronic devices.